Tire recycling: Landfill disposal

 Tires are not desired at landfills, due to their large volumes and 75% void space.
 Tires can trap methane gases, causing them to become buoyant, or bubble to the surface.
 This 'bubbling' effect can damage landfill liners that have been installed to help keep landfill contaminants from polluting local surface and ground water.
-The EU Landfill Directive prohibits the disposal of used tyres in landfill.
+The EU Landfill Directive prohibits the disposal of used tires in landfill.

 Shredded tires are now being used in landfills, replacing other construction materials, for a lightweight back-fill in gas venting systems, leachate collection systems, and operational liners.
 Shredded tire material may also be used to cap, close, or daily cover landfill sites.
 Scrap tires as a back-fill and cover material are also more cost-effective, since tires can be shredded on-site instead of hauling in other fill materials.

 Stockpiles and legal dumping

 Tire stockpiles create a great health and safety risk.
 Tire fires can easily occur, burning for long periods, up to a month and also creating substantial pollution in the air and ground.
 Recycling helps to reduce the number of tires in storage.
 An additional health risk, tire piles provide harborage for vermin and a breeding ground for mosquitoes that may carry diseases.
 Illegal dumping of scrap tires pollutes ravines, woods, deserts, and empty lots; which has led many states to pass scrap tire regulations requiring proper management.
 Tire amnesty day events, in which community members can deposit a limited number of waste tires free of charge, can be funded by state scrap tire programs, helping decrease illegal dumping and improper storage of scrap tires.

 Tire storage and recycling are sometimes linked with illegal activities and lack of environmental awareness.